Bluepools

 In these circumstances, the plant room access door can be of the "sealed room" access type so that the plant room and undercroft become the plenum chamber.
 In these conditions, care must be taken to make sure that there are no leakage points from the plant room or the Undercroft.

 The plant room must be as close as possible to the pool itself.
-It is also vital that the cables and pipework running between the pool and the plant room are accessible for maintenance and repair when leaks arise.
+It is also vital that the cables and pipework running between the pool and the plant room are accessible for maintenance and repair when leaks occur.

 This approach to indoor pool design is far easier to build and hence cheaper than in the past when pool halls were designed with the pool hall having conventional deep strip foundations and the pool with its own separate foundation.
 As a result all the ducting, pool fittings and pipework were buried in the soil between the swimming pool and the pool hall foundations.
 If there was a leak from any of these fittings the expensive pool hall floor would have to be dug up and the ducting is susceptible to corrosion.
 This always tends to happens when a pool project is built using an Architect and a Pool Installation Contractor.